EHylands/homebridge-anthemreceiver/README.md

 - Select unconfigured accessory to be added.
 - Follow further on screen instructions to complete configuration

-# 0.1.2
+# 0.1.5

-- Added support for Apple Remote in control center
+- Adding support for Apple Remote in Control Center

+- UP:
+- DOWN:
-- UP and DOWN to control volume
+- UP and DOWN physical volume buttons to change volume
 - PLAY AND PAUSE to toggle mute
-- LEFT, RIGHT and CENTER to select input (Zone 1)
+- LEFT, RIGHT to select input (Main Zone)
-- CENTER button so select option (Zone 1)
+- CENTER button so select option (Main Zone)
-- BACK button to toggle audio listening mode (Zone 1)
+- BACK button to toggle audio listening mode (Main Zone)
-- INFO button to show and hide menu display (Zone 1)
+- INFO button to show and hide menu display (Main Zone)

-# To do list

-- Test on other models (only tested on MRX 740)
-- Add other accessory to control orther receiver functions (Mute, Volume, etc.)

 # Known issues

-- Homebridge needs to ne restarted if Inputs are added or removed on the Receiver
+- Homebridge needs to be restarted if inputs are added or removed on the Receiver
-- Model series before X10 and X20 only support 9 inputs in this controller.
+- Model series X10 and X20 only support 9 inputs on this controller.

-Last update: 2021-09-03